fadedlamp42/faded-writing/README.md

 2. Do it **for a certain amount of time**
 3. Go to 1

-This “polling” approach can help you catch yourself if you need to switch priorities/hop onto something more pressing, **especially ****if you’re getting hit by a lot of unplanned tasks.
+This "polling" approach can help you catch yourself if you need to switch priorities/hop onto something more pressing, ***especially*** if you’re getting hit by a lot of unplanned tasks.

 ## Sprints, kanban, planning overhead, and planning error